To read the texts click on the texts: Prov 4:10-18; Lk 2:15-19

 In 1537 St. Ignatius hired a small house near a small church on a narrow street in Rome.
 The Church was named as Our Lady of the Way, because of a picture of Our Lady in the church and its proximity to the narrow street.
 Here St. Ignatius celebrated Mass and prayed with his companions.

 The Gospel text chosen for the memorial of the feast concerns the response of the Shepherds to the revelation that they have received.
 It also concerns the response of Mary.
 While all are amazed at the Shepherds report of the things that have taken place, Mary “treasured all these words and pondered them in her heart” (2:19).
-Mary is unable to make logical sense of all the events that have taken place in her life.
-The annunciation, the pregnancy of Elizabeth, the birth of John the Baptist and the birth of her son are all mysteries to her.
-Her response to these mysterious events is to ‘wonder’.
-She tries to make as much sense as she can of these events.
-Even as she does so, she remains the servant of the Lord, his handmaid, who let it be done in and through her.
+Mary is not only the servant of the Lord, but also she quietly considers the meaning of these wonderful events.
+In this she is the handmaid of the Lord who let it be done in and through her.